 Sugar leaves are small, trichome-covered leaves that are typically part of the flower.

 Terpenes are chemicals that are created and stored in the trichomes of the cannabis plant, along with cannabinoids such as THC and CBD.
-Terpenes give cannabis its distinctive aroma and cannabis users have indicated that terpenes are sometimes associated with various effects.
+Terpenes give cannabis its distinctive aroma and cannabis consumers have indicated that terpenes are sometimes associated with various effects.
 The exact effects of terpenes on their own, and within cannabis, are currently unknown, but the following descriptions may help you navigate our product assortment.